-Dr. Heike Jenss's research and teaching explores fashion as material culture and cultural practice, with an emphasis on identity and individualization, consumption, youth culture, vintage dress, and the relation of fashion and time.
-She received her MA and Ph.D. degree with summa cum laude from Dortmund University, where she studied Cultural Anthropology of Textiles at the Institute of Arts and Material Culture.
+Dr. Heike Jenss' research and teaching explores fashion as material culture and cultural practice, with an emphasis on identity and individualization, consumption, youth culture, vintage dress, and the relation of fashion and time.
+She received her MA and PhD summa cum laude from Dortmund University, where she studied the cultural anthropology of textiles at the Institute of Arts and Material Culture.

 At Parsons, Dr. Jenss developed new undergraduate courses in fashion studies as well as the new MA in Fashion Studies program.
 Launched in fall 2010, this groundbreaking program offers students the opportunity to analyze the multiple dimensions of fashion, as object, image and practice through interdisciplinary and cross-cultural perspectives.
 The program explores fashion as a key to the formation of identity, as a culture industry at the center of globalization, and as the subject of a growing scholarly discourse.